 \section{Introduction}

-Despite the great success of neural networks in the visual recognition field~\cite{simonyan2014very,he2016deep}, it is still challenging for neural networks to deal with the ubiquitous long-tailed datasets in the real world~\cite{buda2018systematic,kang2019decoupling,zhou2020bbn}.
-To be clear, in the long-tailed datasets, the high-frequency classes (head classes) occupy most of the instances, whereas the low-frequency classes (tail classes) involve a small amount of instances~\cite{liu2019large,van2017devil}.
-Due to the imbalance of the training data, the model performs well in head classes and its performance is much worse in tail classes~\cite{buda2018systematic,zhang2021distribution}.
+Despite the great success of neural networks in the visual recognition field~\citep{simonyan2014very,he2016deep}, it is still challenging for neural networks to deal with the ubiquitous long-tailed datasets in the real world~\citep{yang2022survey,buda2018systematic,kang2019decoupling,zhou2020bbn}.
+To be clear, in the long-tailed datasets, the high-frequency classes (head/common classes) occupy most of the instances, whereas the low-frequency classes (tail/rare classes) involve a small amount of instances~\citep{liu2019large,van2017devil}.
+Due to the imbalance of training data, the model performs well in head classes with much worse performance in tail classes~\citep{buda2018systematic,zhang2021distribution}.

 Towards addressing the long-tailed recognition problem, there are several strategies such as data re-sampling and loss function engineering.
-Data re-sampling aims to `simulate' a balanced training dataset by over-sampling the tail class or under-sampling the head classes~\cite{ando2017deep,buda2018systematic,pouyanfar2018dynamic,shen2016relay}, while loss re-weighting is introduced to adjust the weights of losses for different classes or different instances~\cite{byrd2019effect,khan2017cost,wang2017learning}.
-For more balanced gradients between classes, some class-balanced loss functions adjust the logits(classification scores) instead of weighting the losses~\cite{menon2020long,cao2019learning,ren2020balanced}.
+Data re-sampling aims to `simulate' a balanced training dataset by over-sampling the tail class or under-sampling the head classes~\citep{ando2017deep,buda2018systematic,pouyanfar2018dynamic,shen2016relay}, while loss re-weighting is introduced to adjust the weights of losses for different classes or different instances~\citep{byrd2019effect,khan2017cost,wang2017learning}.
+For more balanced gradients between classes, some class-balanced loss functions adjust the logits instead of weighting the losses~\citep{menon2020long,cao2019learning,ren2020balanced}.\looseness=-1